 1. It will help you to talk about how you're really feeling and about what's going on for you

-You will be able to talk without judgement, criticism, being laughed at, being told to get over it or 'you'll feel better tomorrow', and without someone telling you they know how you feel and then telling you all about their experience.
+You will be able to talk without judgement, criticism, being laughed at, being told to get over it or 'you'll feel better tomorrow', and without someone telling you they know how you feel.
 Your counselling is your time to explore what is going on for you.
-After all, no-one knows what it's like for you, except you.

 2. It helps you to change your life

-Staying in your comfort zone can, of course, offer you stability and security but it can also be limiting as it stops you from trying new things.
+Staying in your comfort zone has its advantages but it can also be limiting as it stops you from trying new things.
 Counselling can help you identify who you'd like to be and how you may achieve this, the obstacles in your way and how you may overcome these barriers.
 It can also help you recognise what you've already achieved, thereby helping you feel empowered.

 3. It helps you to develop self-awareness

-Understanding who you really are, warts and all, takes courage but it can really pay dividends.
-It helps you to trust and value yourself more, enabling you to better manage your behaviours and boundaries.
+Understanding who you really are, helps you to trust and value yourself more, enabling you to better manage your behaviours and boundaries.
 It also helps you to accept past events, which in turn leads to greater inner peace and happiness.

 4. It helps you to identify triggers and how to manage them